 She shook her head.
 ‘No. That’s over.
 I told him in no uncertain terms what I thought of his lack of support when I was in Sussex.
-I told him I never want to see him again.
 He rang me last week, but he got quite heated, and… well I’m afraid I hung up on him.’

 ‘Quite right too, the idiot deserves it.’

 ‘He was already furious, so I’m not surprised he hasn’t been in touch since.
 I’m rather glad, actually.’
 She shrugged, replaying the horrid conversation in her head.
 ‘But finally, it’s finished.
-I wouldn’t mind if he’d apologised, or even if he’d just lied to me and simply pretended to believe I was innocent, but that he couldn’t help me because of his professional position.
-If just once he’d said that he’d been desperate to support me as my… well, I suppose we weren’t engaged anyway, so he never was my fiancé as such.
+I wouldn’t mind if he’d apologised, or even if he’d just lied to me and simply said he believed I was innocent, but that he couldn’t help me because of his professional position.
+If just once he’d said that he’d been desperate to support me.
 For some reason he managed to make me feel as though I was the one in the wrong.
 Again.’
 She gave George a crooked little smile.
 ‘Now I’m beginning to think I never even loved him in the first place.
-Perhaps this is all for the best.
+Perhaps it’s all for the best.
 I can’t spend my life with someone like that.
-I need someone I can trust, someone who will support me and believe in me.
+I need someone I can trust, someone who will support me.
 I know that sounds silly, but…’

 ‘Not at all.
 I think that’s the least one can ask of the person one plans to spend one’s life with.’
 George looked across at the group centred about his wife and baby.